jmargenberg/SwiftPTV/README.md

 ## PTV Cached

-Similar to `SwiftPTVModelled` but any 'static' data that is returned is cached for easy retrieval later.
+Similar to `PTVModelled` but any 'static' data that is returned is cached for easy retrieval later.

 For example an already encountered route can be retrieved without calling the actual PTV API with `getRouteFromCache(forRouteId: 9);`.